DCC-EX/dcc-ex.github.io/docs/ex-commandstation/diy/purchasing.md

 downloads and installs the required software.

 13. See the
-    `Command Station download page </download/ex-commandstation>`{.interpreted-text
-    role="doc"} to download a copy to your computer.
+    `Command Station download page </download/ex-commandstation>` to download a copy to your computer.

 ### A Throttle (Controller)